logyball/rusty-mancala/mancala_rfc.md

 #### GameIsOver

 This command is sent from the server to the client when the game is determined to be over.
-According to the rules of Mancala, a game is over when either player can no longer make any legal moves (all of their slots are empty).
+According to the rules of Mancala, a game is over when one player can no longer make any legal moves (all of their slots are empty).
 Because the server is responsible for determining the state of the game, it should inform the client of the game end.
 The client should appropriately handle this by kicking the user back into the lobby.